-On seemingly more and more chilly British winter mornings, many drivers will awake to find that the gritting lorries have already been out in force overnight making the main roads of the UK as safe as posible for its multitude of drivers.
+On seemingly ever more chilly British winter mornings, many drivers will awake to find that the gritting lorries have already been out in force overnight making the main roads of the UK as safe as possible for its millions of drivers.
 This work of course is of vital importance in keeping the nation moving, whatever the weather throws at us all!

 You may be surprised to learn that there is a lot more to effectively de-icing the nation’s public thoroughfares than just randomly scattering salt around all over the streets!

 The efforts of the nations De-Icing road gritters means that the countries traffic is kept moving along, as much as possible, even during the most severe winter weather conditions.

 How does road gritting work?

 The material that is most often used on the UK’s roads is normally rock salt these days.
 Rock salt is favoured because it both lowers the freezing point of any water (in whatever form) on the road surface and halts ice formation in the first place also causing any existing ice or snow to melt away too!